South Korea: Seoul Women's University Social Welfare Program

 - NGOs and other social work agency settings

+In addition to an internship opportunity, students will take a language course and one or two English taught Social Welfare courses.
 In addition to Korean Language courses, SWU Offers classes in the following subjects:

 - English Language and Literature